-How forensic sketch artists are adapting to technology to draw suspects more efficiently | CBC News
+How forensic sketch artists are adapting technology to bring their subjects to life | CBC News

 Mealings has recently traded in his sketch pencils, electric eraser and sketch pad for an Apple Pencil and iPad — something he says saves him one to two hours.

+Forensic artists are increasingly turning to digital media to bring their subjects to life with technology that allows them to work faster and makes it easier for witnesses to work with them.

-The final results can sometimes be difficult for witnesses.
+The final results can sometimes be difficult.

-Mealings says he's had instances where they've have had a visceral reaction when they see the final face and recalls one witness in particular.
+Mealings says he's had instances where a witness has had a visceral reaction when seeing the final face and recalls one witness in particular.

 "I showed it to her.
 She just started crying because ... that's the guy who has been haunting her, basically.
 And to be honest, I don't think anybody was ever identified, but for me, that let me know that I did my job effectively.
 And I've had a couple of other recent successes that are still before the courts."